England's Birmingham bids farewell to Ozzy Osbourne, its homegrown heavy metal hero

 Osbourne's fame expanded beyond his musical career after he and his family appeared on the reality TV show The Osbournes that aired as MTV's most-watched programming in the early 2000s.

-His family had privately funded the procession, a poignant moment for Birmingham as it celebrated a man that its mayor, Zafar Iqbal, described as one of the city's "greatest living legends."
+His family had privately funded the procession, a poignant moment for Birmingham as it celebrated a man whom its mayor, Zafar Iqbal, described as one of the city's "greatest living legends."

 Just over two weeks earlier, Osbourne had himself performed in his home town, as part of the "Black Sabbath: Back to the Beginning" concert at Villa Park, a large local soccer stadium close to where John Michael "Ozzy" Osbourne was raised as a child.